sacmehta/EdgeNets/README.md

  * Supports PyTorch 1.0
  * Integrated with Tensorboard for easy visualization of training logs.
  * Scripts for downloading different datasets.
+ * Semantic segmentation application using ESPNetv2 on iPhone can be found [here](https://github.com/sacmehta/ESPNetv2-COREML).

 ## Supported networks
 This repo supports following networks: